-For a full listing of CAPS Winter 2021 offerings, please refer to the CAPS Virtual Offerings Flyer.
+For a full listing of CAPS (Counseling and Psychological Services) offerings, please refer to the CAPS Services Page.
 CAPS is committed to promoting inclusion and the affirmation of individual and cultural diversity.
-Like the UCLA student body, CAPS staff members are highly diverse and open-minded, and include several LGBTQ-identified therapists.
-All licensed therapists have completed specialized training in sexual orientation, gender identity, and student of color support.
+Like the UCLA student body, CAPS staff members strive to be highly diverse and open-minded, and include several LGBTQ-identified therapists.
+All licensed therapists have completed specialized training in sexual orientation, gender identity, and support for students of color.
 CAPS is committed to providing compassionate and high-quality LGBTQ-affirmative services.
-For a list of specialized services, please visit CAPS Specialty Services.
+For a list of specialized services (including LGBQ services and transgender care), please visit CAPS Specialty Services.

 Students’ personal situations may negatively impact their well-being or academic life.
 In other instances, students’ actions may disturb campus community members.
 In these situations, Case Managers are available to receive reports of concern and determine an appropriate response to assist the student and those who may also be impacted by the situation.
 Case Managers are available to consult with or provide training for campus community members who would like to better support students of concern.
 Case Managers must abide by FERPA laws, which means they are a private, not confidential resource.

 All Case Managers can be reached by calling (310) 825-7291 or by emailing CRTeam@ucla.edu.

 If you would prefer to schedule an appointment, please go to the following link:https://ucla-advocate.symplicity.com/care_report/index.php/pid852250?